 Diagnosis of disabling spinal conditions generally begins with a simple physical exam.
 If symptoms do not decrease after prescription medications are administered, additional testing is necessary.
 Depending on the suspected medical cause, physicians will order X-rays, MRI, and CT scans.
 Should the condition progress to the point where it interferes with the ability to work, then it is time to consider filing for disability.

-Filing for Social Security Disability with a Spine Condition
+How Do I File for Social Security Disability with a Spine Condition?

-Section 1.04 of the Social Security Adminstration's impairment listing manual, also known as the “Blue Book,” describes eligibility criteria for spinal conditions.
+Section 1.04 of the Social Security Administration's impairment listing manual, also known as the “Blue Book,” describes eligibility criteria for spinal conditions.
 While many spinal disorders are covered under Social Security Disability (SSDI) and Supplemental Security Income (SSI), certain conditions must be met before the application will be approved.
 The first step in filing for SSDI or SSI due to a disabling spinal condition is having a specific diagnosis made by a qualified physician.
 Keep in mind, that the state-run Disability Determination Services (DDS) give much greater weight to a diagnosis by a specialist like an orthopedist than that of a general practitioner or family doctor.

 Next you must prove that the condition affects your ability to work.
 Again, medical and disability specialists are the best people to turn to help prove inability to function at work, particular as some spine conditions have additional requirements designated in the Blue Book.
 For example, there must be diagnostic evidence of nerve root compression, sensory or reflex loss, and a positive SLR (Straight Leg Raising) test for conditions affecting the lower back.
 Some conditions, such as spinal arachnoiditis, will require surgical notes and tissue biopsy reports.
-Consulting with a qualified Social Security Disability lawyer or advocate can prove invaluable in determining all the specific requirements for pursuing disability benefits on the basis of a spine disability.
+Consulting with a qualified Social Security Disability lawyer or disability advocate can prove invaluable in determining all the specific requirements for pursuing disability benefits on the basis of a spine disability.